 Bright and Bold Colors

 Start with bright, bold colors to capture your baby’s attention.
-I remember when I first did this with my niece; her eyes lit up like it was Christmas morning!
+I remember when I first did this with my niece.
+Her eyes lit up like it was Christmas morning.
+You can find inspiration for these projects in our adorable baby crochet ideas.

 Character Pumpkins